at Solid Ground

 How do grades and groupings work at Solid Ground?

-At Solid Ground in 2020-2021, grade bands will be loosely organized into 2 different buildings as follows:
+At Solid Ground in 2021-2022, grade bands are loosely organized into 3 different grade-bands as follows: